Gabinou/nn_plot/README.md

 # nnplot: Neural network visualization with Matplotlib

 New classes are introduced that enable the plotting of neurons, any number of connexions, with weights represented by transparency.
+Requires `matplotlib` and `numpy`.

 This was created using code originally published on StackOverflow by users Milo, OliBlum and DenisFlash at: [https://stackoverflow.com/questions/29888233/how-to-visualize-a-neural-network].